You Make It Feel Like Christmas (song): Commercial performance

 In the US, "You Make It Feel Like Christmas" narrowly missed entering the Billboard Hot 100 chart.
 Instead, it reached the US Bubbling Under Hot 100 chart, which serves as an extension to the Hot 100, cataloging the songs that have not yet charted on the main ranking.
 The song entered at number 11 for the issue date of December 23, 2017.
 The following week it peaked at number two and was blocked from the top spot by Walk the Moon's 2017 single "One Foot".
 The song lasted for four weeks on the Bubbling Under Hot 100.
 Fueled by strong download sales, "You Make It Feel Like Christmas" peaked at number 37 in 2017 on the US Digital Song Sales chart and number 3 on the corresponding Holiday Digital Song Sales component chart.
 Of Stefani's five top 10 hits on the latter chart, "You Make It Feel Like Christmas" reached the highest peak.
 The song re-entered the Digital Song Sales chart in 2020, when it reached a new peak at number 35.
 Following the single's release to adult contemporary radio playlists in 2017, the single reached number nine on Billboard's Adult Contemporary chart, becoming the singer's second top 10 track as a solo artist and highest entry since "The Sweet Escape" peaked at number three in 2007.
 The former also entered the seasonal US Holiday 100 airplay chart, peaking at number 37.
-On December 10, 2020, the single was awarded a Gold certification from the Recording Industry Association of America, signifying 500,000 track-equivalent units.
+On December 10, 2020, the single was awarded a Gold certification from the Recording Industry Association of America, signifying 500,000 track-equivalent units, which was upgraded to Platinum in 2023.

 On Canadian charts, "You Make It Feel Like Christmas" reached number 26 on the country's main digital sales chart in 2017.
 It spent five non-consecutive weeks on the chart, with its last appearance on the chart occurring in 2020, when it peaked at number 24.
 It also reached airplay charts for Canada: the Adult Contemporary and Hot Adult Contemporary charts, where the song peaked at numbers 2 and 31, respectively.
 On the former chart, "You Make It Feel Like Christmas" became Stefani's most successful solo entry, surpassing "The Sweet Escape" that had previously reached number three.
 The following year, during the 2018 holiday season, "You Make It Feel Like Christmas" also entered the recurrent Adult Contemporary chart in Canada due to heavy airplay.